Ioffe Institute: Main scientific achievements

-The Ioffe Institute is considered the cradle of Soviet physics.
-Such outstanding scientists as L. D. Landau, P. L. Kapitsa started their career here, many physicists — among them Y. B. Zeldovich, I. V. Kurchatov, I. E. Tamm — have worked at the institute for some time.
+Scientists such as Lev Landau and Pyotr Kapitsa began their careers there, while many other physicists—including Yakov Zeldovich, Igor Kurchatov, and Igor Tamm—worked at the institute.

 The research of the institute covers nearly all fields of the contemporary physics, including the solid-state, semiconductors, quantum electronics, astrophysics, plasma, fluid dynamics, cosmology, nuclear synthesis.

-More than 100 employees of the institute were recognized by awarding the highest prizes and orders of the Soviet Union and of Russia – in particular the Lenin and State Prizes of the USSR, State Prizes of Russia, Government prizes and special prizes of the Soviet/Russian Academy of Sciences.
+More than 100 employees of the institute were recognized by awarding the highest prizes and orders of the Soviet Union and of those of Russia – in particular the Lenin Prize and USSR State Prize, State Prize of the Russian Federation, Government prizes and special prizes of the Soviet Academy of Sciences and Russian Academy of Sciences.

 Twice, the Nobel Prize was awarded for the works performed at the Ioffe Institute.
 In 1956, academician N. N. Semyonov (together with C. N. Hinshelwood) got the Nobel Prize in Chemistry for a discovery and study of chain reactions: the works were made and published in 1927, when N. N. Semyonov was a staff member of the institute.
 In 2000, Zh.
 I. Alferov, director of the Ioffe Institute at that time, became a Nobel Prize laureate in Physics (together with H. Kroemer and J. Kilby) for the development of semiconductor heterostructures for high-speed optoelectronics.

 The Ioffe Institute has played a central role in the development of photovoltaic solar power in Russia and internationally, and thus in the development of renewable energy.